 All Other School of Music Students:

-Step 1: Provide the staff accompanist with a copy of your score by placing an original score, (or if you don't have an original, make sure that any copies are clear, clean, complete e.g., no clipped margins, and copied back to back) in Denes' mailbox along with a note, providing your name, email address and performance date.
-If you have previously performed the piece with the accompanist, don't assume that any copies were retained.
+Step 2: Provide the staff accompanist with a copy of your score by placing an original score, (or if you don't have an original, make sure that any copies are clear, clean, complete, e.g., no clipped margins, and copied back to back) in the staff accompanist's mailbox along with a note, providing your name, email address and performance date.
+If you have previously performed the piece with the accompanist, do not assume that any copies were retained.

 Step 3: Use this time with the staff accompanist fruitfully.
 Be prepared.
 Have an agenda.
 Be willing to take the time to make your joint performance the most it can be.